Faith Hill: 2016–present: New music and touring

 Hill was one of 30 artists selected to perform on "Forever Country", a mash-up track of the songs "Take Me Home, Country Roads", "On the Road Again" and "I Will Always Love You".
 The single was released September 16 and celebrates 50 years of the CMA Awards.

 On October 4, 2016, during a surprise show at Nashville's famous Ryman Auditorium, both Faith and her husband announced that they would once again be going back on the road together with the Soul2Soul The World Tour 2017.
 The tour began April 7, 2017, in New Orleans, and continued into Europe throughout 2018, including as part of the C2C: Country to Country festival.

 Hill sent out a tweet via her official Twitter account announcing the release of a new compilation album after the announcement of the tour.
 The album, titled Deep Tracks, is a montage of Hill's favorite songs that were previously included on her various albums but were not released as singles.
 The album also includes three previously unreleased songs entitled, "Boy", "Why" and "Come to Jesus".
 The album, which is Hill's last record to be released via Warner Bros.
 Records, was released November 18, 2016.

 It was reported on February 3, 2017, that Hill, alongside McGraw, had signed a new deal with Sony Music Nashville, also indicating that a duet album between the couple, as well as multiple solo recordings would be produced.
 The new record label signing also preceded the release of "Speak to a Girl", the lead single from Hill and McGraw's joint album, The Rest of Our Life, which was released on November 17, 2017.
 The release of the album coincided with the opening of an exhibit at the Country Music Hall of Fame and Museum titled Mississippi Woman, Louisiana Man, which celebrates the careers of both Hill and McGraw.

+On May 20, 2020, Hill, alongside her husband Tim McGraw appeared on CMT's Virtual Benefit Concert, which benefited front line workers during the COVID-19 pandemic.
+The duo performed the song Feels So Right.